 Goulburn Base Hospital (35 minutes from Crookwell) is a public district hospital and is operated by Southern NSW Local Health District and serves as a regional referral facility providing a range of general, surgical and some specialist services.
 It is a teaching hospital affiliated with the Australian National University, based in Canberra.

-Crookwell is supported by an ambulance service
+Crookwell is supported by a NSW Ambulance Service station.

 There are a number of pre-school and day care options in Crookwell.
 For more information on childcare options click here

 Crookwell has an IGA supermarket and Lost River produce, as well as smaller specialty stores.

 Goulburn Square shopping centre (35 minutes away) has over 50 specialty stores including Coles and Kmart.
 The town also has a Woolworths and Aldi supermarket and a Target store.

 There are a number of places of worship in Crookwell including Catholic, Anglican, and Uniting churches.
 The nearest Buddhist temples and mosques are located in Canberra.